GURPS Aliens

-GURPS Aliens is a sourcebook for GURPS published in 1990.
+GURPS Aliens is a horror, science fiction and superhero sourcebook for the GURPS (Generic Universal Role-Playing System), written by Chris W. McCubbin, and published by Steve Jackson Games in 1990.

 Contents

 GURPS Aliens is a complete sourcebook on extraterrestrials, intended for use with GURPS Space, GURPS Horror, or GURPS Supers.

-GURPS Aliens is a GURPS supplement describing 28 alien races for use with GURPS Space, including the An Phar, "pig-like humanoids with a love of philosophy," the Banduch, "super-powerful psychic dinosaurs," and the Verms: "Their ambition is to eat the galaxy."
+It describes 28 alien races, including the An Phar, "pig-like humanoids with a love of philosophy," the Banduch, "super-powerful psychic dinosaurs," and the Verms: "Their ambition is to eat the galaxy."

-Aliens came out before the more successful Fantasy Folk.
-The supplemental rules forming about a third of the book were largely outmoded by the revised edition of Supers.

 Publication history

 GURPS Aliens was written by Chris W. McCubbin with W.G.
 Armintrout, William A. Barton, Steve Jackson, Creede Lambard, and Sharleen Lambard, with a cover by Michael Whelan, and was published by Steve Jackson Games in 1990 as a 128-page book.
 GURPS Aliens requires the GURPS Basic Set to use.
 GURPS Aliens was one of several sourcebooks published to add to the background of the GURPS Space setting.